Juneau Attractions, Adventures and Tours

 Alaska's capital boasts an impressive amount of things to see and do.
 Juneau's biggest and best attractions can be found just minutes from downtown Juneau, making trip-planning easier than ever.
 Kick-start your Alaskan adventure with these must-see attractions.

-GlaciersA must-see on every visitor's itinerary, Juneau's glaciers are as old as the last ice age and as cherished as Juneau's Midnight Sun.
-Between its 1,500-square-mile expanse and its rank as the fifth largest icefield in North America, these vibrantly blue icebergs are one of Juneau's top attractions.
+GlaciersA must-see on every visitor's itinerary, Juneau's glaciers are as old as the last ice age.
+The Juneau Icefield with its 1,500-square-mile expanse and rank as the fifth largest ice field in North America showcases these vibrantly blue icebergs which are one of Juneau's top attractions.

 Choose from 38 glaciers in the Juneau Icefield, or just check out Juneau's crown jewel - Mendenhall Glacier.
 Part of the Tongass National Forest, the mighty Mendenhall Glacier measures in at 13 miles long, nearly half a mile wide and up to 1,800-feet deep.
 Upon arrival, stop by the visitor's center for trail maps, wildlife information and panoramic views of Mendenhall Valley.
 Then set out on foot to explore cascading waterfalls, salmon-rich streams and Mendenhall Lake's meandering shoreline.
 If you're feeling brave, strap on some gear and rappel down the glacier's crevasses and ice caves - the views are unreal.

 Open year-round, Mendenhall Glacier is just 12 miles (20 minutes) from downtown Juneau.
 While some glaciers are accessible by foot or car (like Mendenhall), the best way to experience these mammoth ice mountains are by guided tour.
 Whether you prefer to travel by bus, boat, plane or helicopter, our local experts offer quick transport, stunning views and one-of-a-kind experiences.